Achievable logoAchievable logo

 • 1,000 bonds mature on January 1, 2030

-Bonds are structured in different forms depending on the type of bond and the issuer.
+Bonds are structured in different formats depending on the issuer and the purpose of the borrowing.
 Most corporate and US government bonds are issued in term format.
 Many municipal (city and state government) bonds are sold in serial format.
 Bonds funding construction-related projects are commonly offered in series format.
-While these are the generalities, there are some exceptions we’ll learn about later.
+These are general patterns, and you’ll see exceptions later.

 Sidenote